CONNECTING SYSTEMS TO POWER DIGITALIZATION

 Context

-Getting the String representation of a Java object is something we often do for logging, debugging, or simply for overview purpose.
+Getting the String representation of a Java object is something we often do for logging, debugging, or simply for overview purposes.

-A catch up of this without even check for nullity before is just by using the String.valueOf(object) method instead of directly using object.toString().
+A catch-up of this without even checking for nullity before is just by using the String.valueOf(object) method instead of directly using object.toString().

 Here is the content of String.valueOf generated by IntelliJ: